Competition Rules

 - Green Roofs: A green roof, also known as a living roof or vegetated roof, is a roof of a building that is partially or completely covered with vegetation and a growing medium, planted over a waterproofing membrane.
 This system often includes additional layers such as a root barrier and drainage and irrigation systems to support plant growth and ensure proper water management.
 Green roofs can range from shallow, low-maintenance "extensive" systems to deeper, more intensive systems that support a wider variety of plants and require more upkeep.

-- Green Neighborhood & On-Grade Projects: Is open to a wide range of initiatives focused on integrating greenery into urban environments.
+- Green Neighbourhood & On-Grade Projects: Is open to a wide range of initiatives focused on integrating greenery into urban environments.
 The project must be a publicly accessible area or common space of some community and include comprehensive environmental and social benefits.
-Projects of all scales are eligible, from small pocket parks or community gardens to large-scale urban development’s encompassing entire cities.
+Projects of all scales are eligible, from small pocket parks or community gardens to large-scale urban developments encompassing entire cities.

-- Green Infrastructure Policy: Will recognize and highlight excellence in public policy individual or team leadership that develops and implements policies and/or programs which result in the acceleration of urban green infrastructure.
-The award aims to primarily recognize the people who work to create policy that is supporting building integrated green infrastructure.
+- Green Infrastructure Policy: Will recognise and highlight excellence in public policy, individual or team leadership that develops and implements policies and/or programs which result in the acceleration of urban green infrastructure.
+The award aims to primarily recognise the people who work to create policy that supports building integrated green infrastructure.

 - Green Infrastructure Research

-- Innovate Living Systems: Innovative Living systems category invites realized projects with integration of living systems (for example plants, fungi or algae) on or within a building envelope.
+- Innovate Living Systems: Innovative Living Systems category invites realised projects with integration of living systems (for example, plants, fungi or algae) on or within a building envelope.

 - Unintended Greenery: Incidences of unintended greenery at a specific site or within a defined geographical area.